since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 #### 5th Round

-Gunsmith stabs at the Captain with his dagger, rolls 9 (miss!)
+Gunsmith tries to club the Captain with his pistol, rolls 9 (miss!)

 Captain swings twice with his greatsword, rolls 6 (miss!) and 17 (miss!!)

 #### 6th Round

-Gunsmith stabs the Captain with his dagger, rolls 21 (hit).
+Gunsmith clubs the Captain with his pistol, rolls 21 (hit).
 6 damage, and the Captain crumples into the street, dead.

 The Gunsmith knows he was lucky, not good.
 He realizes he could have cast _shield_ in round four to avoid being hit.
 He thanks the gods of chance and vows to fight smarter next time.